Senior Living Guide: How to Create a New Resident Welcome Program

 • Refer their friends and neighbors and/or participate in your referral program (you’ll enjoy very high conversion rates on those referrals!).

-Getting all of these different moving parts and programs to work in harmony takes work, but I’ve seen it done successfully before.
+Getting all of these different moving parts and programs to work in harmony takes work, but we’ve seen it done successfully before.

 Need help?
 Guess what?
 We’ve got a special program.

-I believe so strongly in creating a warm welcome for new residents that my team and I have created a turnkey “red carpet welcome program” that’s waiting for your branding and customization.
+We believe so strongly in creating a warm welcome for new residents that we’ve created a turnkey “red carpet welcome program” that’s waiting for your branding and customization.
 Get in touch today and we’ll show you how it works!